JonMerlevede/NeatSim/README.md

 # NeatSim
 This is the README file accompanying the code and data used in the following paper, which I'll assume you have read.

->	Neuroevolution of a multi-agent system for the dynamic pickup and delivery problem
->	by Jonathan Merlevede, Rinde R.S. van Lon, and Tom Holvoet
->	from iMinds-Distrinet, KU Leuven, 3001 Leuven, Belgium
+> Jonathan Merlevede, Rinde van Lon and Tom Holvoet, “Neuroevolution of a Multi-Agent System for the Dynamic Pickup and Delivery Problem”.
+In: International Joint Workshop on Optimisation in Multi-Agent Systems and Distributed Constraint Reasoning (co-located with AAMAS), Paris, France – May 2014.

 Before reading on, you should know that this code was written in the context of this paper.
 It was never really meant to be used by anyone but the authors while coding: documentation is scarce, the code not always elegant.
-Nevertheless, I would often have preferred having ugly source code over having none, so here it is.
+Nevertheless, I would often have preferred having ugly source code over having none, so here it is (and then there is also reproducibility...).

 To any researcher who considers building on my work, I would advise to start with a fresh pull of SharpNEAT and maybe look at the code here for reference.
 To a large extent this also applies to my other code.
 The Java part currently uses an outdated version of RinSim; newer versions of RinSim are not perfectly backwards compatible with this version.